spammenotinoz/uc2/README.md

 ## Local Quickstart

-Follow these steps to get your own ChatLabs instance running locally.
+Follow these steps to get your own Ultimate Chat instance running locally.

 ### 1. Clone the Repo